Home / Agency stalls and denials

 The actual standard is reasonable time under the circumstances

-Section 119.07(1)(c) of the Florida Statutes requires the records custodian to acknowledge a public records request promptly and respond in good faith.
-There is no number of days in the statute.
-The standard is a reasonable time given the volume and complexity of the request and any exemptions the agency must review.
+Section 119.07(1)(c) of the Florida Statutes makes the records custodian acknowledge a public records request promptly and respond in good faith.
+There is no fixed number of days in the statute.
+The standard is a reasonable time.
+Reasonable depends on the volume and complexity of the request and on any exemptions the agency has to review.

 A simple, narrow request should produce something within days.
-A broad request that pulls thousands of pages and requires exemption review will take longer.
-The point is that reasonable is judged on the facts of the request, not on a preset clock.
+A broad request that pulls thousands of pages and needs exemption review will take longer.
+Reasonable is judged on the facts of the request.
+Not on a preset clock.

 Why other websites get this wrong

 A lot of online guides repeat a 10-day rule.
-That number comes from the federal Freedom of Information Act, which has nothing to do with Florida agencies.
-Florida has its own regime under Chapter 119 and uses the reasonable-time standard, not a 10-day clock.
+That number comes from the federal Freedom of Information Act.
+It has nothing to do with Florida agencies.
+Florida has its own rules under Chapter 119.
+It uses the reasonable-time standard.
+Not a 10-day clock.

 What the law does require of the agency